YouX subscription

 Source: Statista, 2020, values in Billions

-Access to Augmented Reality (usually abbreviated with AR, which results from the name in English Augment Reality) is done mainly through smartphones, tablets, proprietary applications or Snapchat.
+Access to Augmented Reality (generally abbreviated as AR, which results from the English name Augment Reality) is mainly done through smartphones, tablets, proprietary applications or Snapchat.

 Augmented reality users